utku9012/ms_sql_database_manager/README.md

 - MS SQL Server (Express edition is supported)
 - ODBC Driver 17 for SQL Server
 - Make sure that TCP/IP and Named Pipes are enabled in the Configuration Manager
-- SQL Server (SQLEXPRESS) service should be running.
+- SQL Server (SQLEXPRESS) service should be running

 ## Installation